4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In the *rangeObj*, pass an object containing a range.
 If the range contains both columns and rows, attributes are applied only to the rows.

 The *propertyObj* parameter lets you specify the attributes to apply to the rows in the *rangeObj*.
-These attributes are:
+Estos atributos son:

 | Propiedad       | Tipo     | Descripción                                                               |
 | --------------- | -------- | ------------------------------------------------------------------------- |